Are you suffering from hyperthyroidism or do you suspect you have hyperthyroidism?

 We also know that the consumption of these foods is somehow linked to the increased rates seen in autoimmune diseases.

-We can use this idea as a starting point to determine how to proceed with diet.
+We can use this idea as a starting point to determine how to proceed with the diet.

 Foods to avoid if you have hyperthyroidism: